 Features: bedding and ammonium formation

 Broiler poultry farms raise poultry on bedding.
 But sometimes there is dung without bedding.
 In principle, a biogas plant for broiler poultry farms are similar to a biogas plant for egg poultry farms.
-The same three methods: 1) dilution with water, 2) adding carbon-rich organics, or 3) ANA-strips with gypsum.
+There are 5 methods: 1) dilution with sewage water, 2) adding carbon-rich organics like fat or silage, or 3) ANA-strips with gypsum, 4) dry batch method, 5) enzymatic digestion of bedding.

 In the case of dung with bedding, it is necessary to install an additional chopper.
-The bedding can be very different: straw, sawdust, and husk.
+The bedding can be very different: wheat and rice straw, sawdust, and rice and sunflower husks.
 In the process chain, a chopper is installed between the solid feed loader and the reactor.

-An alternative to processing with the classical CSTR technology, may be to dry process with a garage type reactor.
-Bedding creates pores so that the percolate can soak through the dung.
+An alternative to processing with the classical CSTR technology, may be a dry process with a dry batch or a garage type reactor.
+Bedding serves as a scarifier so that the percolate can percolate through the dung.

 The Zorg Biogas team employs specialists with unique experience in the design of biogas plants specifically for breeder farms.
 The entire team of designers joined Zorg Biogas.
 Before Zorg Biogas, the specialists designed biogas plants for the world's largest chicken breeder MHP: 5 MW in Elizavetovka and 20 MW in Ladyzhin both with bedded dung.